ppy/osu-wiki/wiki/Help_Center/en.md

 If you still haven't received the supporter tag after that, please e-mail [accounts@ppy.sh](mailto://accounts@ppy.sh) with your username along with information on your transaction so that we can investigate, such as:

--if purchased via Paypal:
+**if purchased via Paypal:**
---the e-mail address attached to your Paypal account --transaction ID or item ID
+- The e-mail address attached to your Paypal account
+- Transaction ID or item ID

--if purchased by any other means:
+**if purchased by any other means:**
---transaction ID
+- Transaction ID
---payment system
+- Payment system

 If you have purchased supporter for someone, but they face the same issue, the process is similar, but we'll need the giftee's username instead of yours.